gmirsky/rke2-cluster/README.md

 >
 > This section is optional.
 >
 > Use the terraform code to provision virtual machines on a ProxMox cluster as targets to install the RKE2 Kubernetes cluster.
-If you are planning to install the RKE2 nodes on other platforms can skip this step.
+If you are planning to install the RKE2 nodes on other platforms, you can skip this step.

 Change to the Terraform directory of this repository.